 Nyika National Park

 Nyika National Park is Malawi’s largest national park, almost 2,000 square miles in size.
 If you want an off the beaten path safari experience, Nyika National Park is a superb destination; ideal for seasoned safari goers in want of something a little bit different.
 This stunning park is untouched by tourist footfall and offers some of the most spectacular, rugged landscapes.
 It’s the only big game Afro-montane area in this part of Africa and not only will you be able to spot game but there are also exquisite flower and plant species to be spotted too (including 11 orchid species found only in Malawi).
-To book your stay here, we can help you find accommodation at Chelinda Lodge, where wildlife sightings happen regularly or Chelinda Camp, which is best option for private groups.
+To book your stay here, we can help you find accommodation at Chelinda Lodge, where wildlife sightings happen regularly or Chelinda Camp which offers chalets with small kitchen areas or 6 en suite bedrooms with communal dining, bar and lounge areas.

 The Zomba Plateau is a must, and to visit Malawi and omit the Zomba would be sacrilege for any well-travelled safari goer.
 With the tall peaks of the Zomba Massif serving as a backdrop and surrounded by cedar and pine forests, this place is truly unique with an interesting mix of vegetation and plantlife.
 The Zomba is a great place to come for birdwatching, game spotting and butterfly spotting and there are plenty of activities in this area including hiking, game drives, fly-fishing or even horseriding.
 Our top featured camp is the Ku Chawe Inn which sits high up above the Zomba Plateau giving you unobstructed views.